MAD9137/f2024/notes/instructor-notes.md

 ## Content Notes

 A collection of notes about changes to make to the curriculum for next year.
+- Move lesson from Week 6 to Week 5 about Copying Files into Project
+- In Week 5 or 6 add a lesson on using a Tab Bar Controller

 ## Classroom Notes